intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/hadoop.md

   ```

   `init_orca_context` would automatically prepare the runtime Python environment, detect the current Hadoop configurations from `HADOOP_CONF_DIR` and initiate the distributed execution engine on the underlying YARN cluster.
 View [Orca Context](../Orca/Overview/orca-context.md) for more details.

-  By specifying cluster_mode to be "yarn-client", `init_orca_context` will submit the job to yarn with client mode.
-  By specifying cluster_mode to be "yarn-cluster", `init_orca_context` will submit the job to yarn with cluster mode.
+  By specifying "cluster_mode" to be `yarn-client` or `yarn-cluster`, `init_orca_context` will submit the job to YARN with client and cluster mode respectively.

-  The difference between "yarn-client" and "yarn-cluster" is where you run your spark driver, "yarn-client"'s spark driver will run on the node you start python, while "yarn-cluster"'s spark driver will run on a random node on yarn cluster.
-So if you are running with "yarn-cluster", you should change the application's reading from local file to a network file system, like HDFS.
+  The difference between `yarn-client` and `yarn-cluster` is where you run your Spark driver.
+For `yarn-client`, the Spark driver will run on the node where you start Python, while for `yarn-cluster` the Spark driver will run on a random node in the YARN cluster.
+So if you are running with `yarn-cluster`, you should change the application's data loading from local file to a network file system (e.g. HDFS).

-- You can then simply run your BigDL program in a Jupyter notebook, please notice _**jupyter cannot use yarn-cluster**_, as driver is not running on local node:
+- You can then simply run your BigDL program in a Jupyter notebook.
+Note that _**jupyter cannot run on yarn-cluster**_, as the driver is not running on the local node.

   ```bash
   jupyter notebook --notebook-dir=./ --ip=* --no-browser
   ```

-  or as a normal Python script (e.g. script.py), both "yarn-client" and "yarn-cluster" is supported:
+  Or you can run your BigDL program as a normal Python script (e.g. script.py) and in this case both `yarn-client` and `yarn-cluster` are supported.

   ```bash
   python script.py